Vegan Chocolate Fondue

 Cookies (chocolate chip cookies, peanut butter cookies, etc.)

-Marshmallows (make your own healthier homemade marshmallows)
+Marshmallows (make your own homemade marshmallows)

 Brownies (black bean brownies, flourless brownies, the best homemade brownies, Greek yogurt brownies).